luukvbaal/nnn.nvim/README.md

 	auto_open = {
-		setup = nil,       -- or explorer/picker, auto open on setup function tabpage = nil,     -- or explorer/picker, auto open when opening new tabpage ft_ignore = {      -- dont auto open for these filetypes
+		setup = nil,       -- or explorer/picker, auto open on setup function tabpage = nil,     -- or explorer/picker, auto open when opening new tabpage empty = false,     -- only auto open on empty buffer ft_ignore = {      -- dont auto open for these filetypes "gitcommit",
-			"gitcommit",
 		}